ahatyw/Tele-operated-Robotic-Hand/README.md

 *(This entire pipeline executes in milliseconds).*

 ---
-*Designed and Engineered by Aniket, Pragati, Yug| Sci-Tech Labs*
+*Designed and Engineered by Aniket, Pragati, Manas| Sci-Tech Labs*